flhofer/dell_TB16_firmware/README.md

 Firmware and flashing instructions for the (now) affordable TB16 to fix some major issues.
 We are using three of those between home and work because
 * low price — got all of them used under 50eur/piece
 * Up-to-date performance—Thunderbolt 3 has the same interface and speeds as TB4, where TB4 adds mainly some security features/restrictions, whatever you want to call it.
-* When fixed, works with MacBooks and all types of Windows/Linux PCs
+* When fixed, it works with MacBooks and all types of Windows/Linux PCs
 * One of the few Docks that can deliver more than 100W on the cable
+* PD also works on the rear connector, allowing an extra ~60W to be delivered to any other device connected, e.g., a partners/second laptop.

 makes it an unbeatable bargain.